irmen/Pyro4/examples/diffie-hellman/Readme.txt

 A few IMPORTANT notes:

-- there is NO ENCRYPTION done whatsoever, that's something else!
-Which Pyro doesn't provide by itself.
+- in this particular example there is NO ENCRYPTION done whatsoever.
+Encryption is a different topic!
+  If you want, you can enable SSL/TLS in Pyro as well to provide this.
+However, if you use 2-way-ssl, this makes the use of the HMAC key somewhat obsolete, because mutual verification of the SSL certificates essentially then does the same thing.
+See the SSL example for more details.
 - this example shows an approach on a safe way to agree on a shared secret key.
 It then uses this for Pyro's HMAC key but that's just for the sake of example.
 - it's a rather silly example because in Pyro, the HMAC key is a per-daemon setting.
 ALL calls to objects